 Best Mezcal Bars in NYC

 New York reigns supreme as the mezcal mecca of the Northeast, and quite possibly the entire US.
-First and foremost, we have Mayahuel which represents two levels worth of agave excellence in lower Manhattan.
-Not to be outdone, Casa Mezcal just down the street offers three floors of bar space, envisioned as a direct portal to Oaxaca.
-Ghost Donkey takes a more whimsical approach in the East Village.
+A visit to Casa Mezcal in lower Manhattan is a must for any mezcal fan.
+It offers three floors of bar space, envisioned as a direct portal to Oaxaca.
+Ghost Donkey takes a more whimsical approach over in the East Village.
 Gorge on chorizo and tripe nachos while sharing the bar’s large format speciality; the ‘Burro Fantasma’ — Peloton de la Muerte mezcal blended with chili, lime, grapefruit and aperol, served in a donkey-and-wagon-shaped ceramic bowl.
 Beneath Rosa Mexicano in TriBeCa, Masa y Agave showcases more than 400 agave spirits in a modified speakeasy setting.

-A testament to the seismic growth of the category, the list above constitutes a fraction of worthwhile destinations in 2017.
+A testament to the seismic growth of the category, the list above constitutes a fraction of worthwhile destinations.
 Yet these elite establishments remain the yardsticks by which all other mezcal bars ought to be measured.
 Start with the best and you’ll be well-equipped to judge the rest.